Witiko/scm-at-arqmath3/paper/main.md

 LaTeX, and that modeling text and math separately using two models improves effectiveness compared to jointly modeling text and math using a single model.
-Lastly, we show that different math representations and different ways of combining text and math benefit from different notions of similarity.
+Lastly, we show that different math representations and different ways of combining text and math benefit from different notions of similarity between tokens.
 Our best system achieves NDCG' of 0.251 on Task 1 of the ARQMath-3 lab.

 # Keywords {#keywords}